DamianHancock/practical_ws/README.md

 A package named simulation_control has been included in this repository which contains all relevant files to perform this task.

 Summary:
-+ Spawn robot in simulated map
++ Start Daemon/Spawn robot in simulated map
 + Move robot clockwise for 10 seconds
 + Move robot anti-clockwise for 10 seconds